-The Transforming Transport project seeks to demonstrate in a realistic, measurable and replicable way the transformative effects that Big Data will have on the mobility and logistics market.
-To that end, the project will validate the technical and economic feasibility of Big Data for remodelling transport processes and services in order to significantly increase operational efficiency, provide a better customer experience and promote new business models.
+The Transforming Transport project was intended to demonstrate in a realistic, measurable and replicable way the transformative effects that Big Data has on the mobility and logistics market.
+To that end, the project validated the technical and economic feasibility of Big Data for remodelling transport processes and services in order to significantly increase operational efficiency, provide a better customer experience and promote new business models.

-As part of the project, seven pilot initiatives will be developed, all of which are of major importance for the mobility and logistics sector in Europe: smart highways; sustainable connected vehicles; proactive rail infrastructure; ports as intelligent logistics hubs; efficient air transport; multimodal urban mobility; and dynamic supply chains.
+As part of the project, seven pilot initiatives were developed, all of which are of major importance for the mobility and logistics sector in Europe: smart highways; sustainable connected vehicles; proactive rail infrastructure; ports as intelligent logistics hubs; efficient air transport; multimodal urban mobility; and dynamic supply chains.

-Specifically, Fundación Valenciaport is taking part in the Work Package “ports as intelligent logistics hubs.”
-The overall aim of this pilot is to demonstrate how the deployment of Big Data technologies can transform operations in port hubs and improve the execution and management of the supply chain.
-The specific objectives are:
+Specifically, Fundación Valenciaport took part in the Work Package “ports as intelligent logistics hubs.”
+The overall aim of this pilot was to demonstrate how the deployment of Big Data technologies can transform operations in port hubs and improve the execution and management of the supply chain.
+The specific objectives were: